IOsetting/wm-sdk-w806/README.md

 ```bash
 make flash
 ```
-Press the `Reset` key to start the downloading
+Auto download is enable by default in the program.
+If it is first download, you need to manually press the `Reset` key to start downloading.
 ```
 build finished!
 connecting serial...